In Part 1 of this tutorial series, we explained how to use widgets in WordPress and in Part 2, we explained how to configure a text widget.

 To add the widget, select a Tag Cloud widget in the Available Widgets section and drag it to the sidebar area …

-There’s not much to set up here.
+There is really very little to set up here.
 You can add a widget title, and choose whether to display items in the tag cloud using Tags or Categories.
 Click Save when done …

 To learn more about using post tags in WordPress, see this tutorial: